 Remotely Summon Appliances

-Think turning a space heater on before leaving the comfort of your comforter, turning lights on before entering a dark house, or turning lights off before starting a movie without leaving the couch.
-You could even use one to turn on a coffee maker or kettle and get your morning drink brewing before you even get out of bed.
-Many also use a smart plug to start their 6-hour slow cooker recipe midday, ensuring it's hot and ready when they get home.
+Here, we have in mind functions like turning on a space heater before leaving the cocoon of your comforter, turning on lights before entering a dark house, or turning lights off before starting a movie without leaving the couch.
+You could even use one to turn on a coffee maker or kettle to get your morning drink brewing before you get out of bed.
+Many people also use a smart plug to start their slow cooker recipe midday, ensuring it's hot and ready when they get home.

-Beyond just saving energy by cutting power, some of these devices can actually measure exactly how much power each one of your appliances is using.
-That kind of data can often be enlightening and may lead to some behavior changes that could have a big impact on your electric bill.
+Beyond saving energy by cutting power, some of these models can measure exactly how much power each one of your appliances is using.
+That kind of data is a powerful tool that can inform some behavior changes that could have a big impact on your electric bill.

 Policing Childrens' Technology Use